Yinghao-Li/MUBen/README.md

 | MC Dropout | ✅︎ | ✅︎ | [link](https://arxiv.org/abs/1506.02142) |

 ### Data

 Please check [MoleculeNet](https://moleculenet.org/datasets-1) for a detailed description.
 We use a subset of the MoleculeNet benckmark, including BBBP, Tox21, ToxCast, SIDER, ClinTox, BACE, MUV, HIV, ESOL, FreeSolv, Lipophilicity, QM7, QM8, QM9.
-The data are shared in this repo: [scaffold split](https://github.com/Yinghao-Li/UncertaintyBenchmark/tree/main/data/files); [random split](https://github.com/Yinghao-Li/UncertaintyBenchmark/tree/main/data/files-random).

 ## 1. DATA

+> A set of partitioned datasets are already included in this repo.
+You can find them under the `./data/` folder: [[scaffold split](https://github.com/Yinghao-Li/UncertaintyBenchmark/tree/main/data/files)]; [[random split](https://github.com/Yinghao-Li/UncertaintyBenchmark/tree/main/data/files-random)].

 We utilize the datasets prepared by [Uni-Mol](https://github.com/dptech-corp/Uni-Mol/tree/main/unimol).
 You find the data [here](https://github.com/dptech-corp/Uni-Mol/tree/main/unimol#:~:text=pockets.tar.gz-,molecular%20property,-3.506GB) or directly download it through [this link](https://bioos-hermite-beijing.tos-cn-beijing.volces.com/unimol_data/finetune/molecular_property_prediction.tar.gz).
-We place the unzipped files into `<project root>/data/UniMol` by default.
+We place the unzipped files into `./data/UniMol` by default.
 For convenience, you are suggested to rename the `qm7dft`, `qm8dft`, and `qm9dft` folders to `qm7`, `qm8`, and `qm9`.

 Afterwards, you can transfer the dataset format into ours by running